Search Jobs In Elk Grove

 ENVIRONMENTAL CONDITIONS

-Employees work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
-Employees may interact with upset staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.
+Employees predominately work in an office environment with moderate to loud noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
+Employees may work in the field and occasionally be exposed to loud noise levels, cold and hot temperatures, inclement weather conditions, road hazards, vibration, mechanical and/or electrical hazards, and hazardous chemical substances and fumes.
+Employees may interact with members of the public or with staff under emotionally stressful conditions while interpreting and enforcing departmental policies and procedures.

 The information listed above is subject to change and does not constitute either an expressed or implied contract.
 The City of Elk Grove is an equal opportunity employer and is committed to creating a work environment in which all individuals are treated with respect and professionalism.
 In accordance with the Americans with Disabilities Act, should special accommodations be necessary at any stage of the selection process, please contact the Human Resources Department at (916) 478-2230.